CDCgov/template/code-of-conduct.md

 author or co-author, whether published by CDC or outside CDC.
 CDC contractors developing content on behalf of CDC for the public or CDC's external public health partners are also required to put their content through the formal clearance process.
-The collaborative functions related to the projects in the R&D lab include blogs, wikis, forums, bug tracking sites, source control and others deemed as necessary.
+The collaborative functions related to the projects include blogs, wikis, forums, bug tracking sites, source control and others deemed as necessary.

 For those individuals within the CDC, adherence to the following policies are